 If you're a beginner looking for affordable lessons and small class sizes

 1. Japan Switch Tokyo Online and Offline Lessons

 - Online: ￥1500 / 50-minute group lessons (4 students maximum)

 - Online:￥3000 / 50-minute private lessons

-The first on our list, an editor's choice, is Japan Switch, an affordable and reputable alternative to a Japanese language school in Tokyo focusing on conversational skills.
+The first on our list of language schools in tokyo is an editor's choice.
+It's called, Japan Switch, an affordable and reputable alternative to a Japanese language school.
+They focus on conversational skills in Tokyo.
 Japan Switch offers offline lessons on weekdays from 9:30 to 5:00 PM and online lessons from 9:00 to 1:00 PM.

-With experienced and attentive Japanese teachers, this school is the perfect option for beginners to low-intermediate students who want to improve their Japanese speaking skills.
+Due to the experienced and attentive Japanese teachers, this school is the perfect option for beginners to low-intermediate students that want to improve their Japanese speaking skills.
 Many Japanese courses are intensive, and most of the time, intimidating.
 Luckily, Japan Switch aims to give a friendly and fun lesson to students.

-In addition to that, Japan Switch understands that not many of us have the time and effort to dedicate ourselves to these lessons, so the school is dedicated to giving students a great learning curriculum that focuses on a conversation while being in a relaxed environment.
+Other than that, Japan Switch understands that few of us have the time and effort to dedicate ourselves to lessons.
+Therefore, the school is committed to giving students a great learning curriculum that focuses on a conversation while being in a relaxed environment.